|

 Safari

-from Nairobi, and include a scenic 5 to 6 hour drive down
+from Nairobi, and include a scenic 5 - 6 hour drive into the

 a full board basis.
 Safaris are usually for a minimum

-of 2 nights and 3 days, although it is possible to have
+of 3 days, although it is possible to have

-a quick one night safari here as well, although this is
+a quick 1night safari here as well, though

 Flying Safaris to Mara are also available.